 In the early period, it is believed that when rice was domesticated from its grass species Oryza sativa or Oryza glaberrima, its cultivation was mostly done by dry broadcasting method which is believed to be the oldest method of rice establishment and direct seeding method was followed under shifting cultivation also.
 But during ’70s in many parts of the world rice cultivation by transplanting method was initiated since availability of both human labour and natural resources were abundant and gradually widespread and became the most dominant and traditional method of establishment of lowland rice.
-However, due to non-availability of irrigation water for special operations like puddling, shortage of labour during peak period of transplanting, escalating labour cost, uncertainty and scarcity of rain due to delayed onset of monsoon make the transplanting technique uncertain which invariably leads to delay in transplanting often resulting in yield reduction.
+However, due to non-availability of irrigation water for special operations such as puddling, shortage of labour during peak period of transplanting, escalating labour cost, uncertainty and scarcity of rain due to delayed onset of monsoon make the transplanting technique uncertain which invariably leads to delay in transplanting often resulting in yield reduction.
 Due to ever increasing population, the demand for food grain is increasing which necessitates the need for development of alternative establishment methods.
 The establishment costs associated with farmers' traditional techniques of growing rice in Asian nations are quite high and these approaches not only limit yield and return but also damage the land and increase water usage.
 Moreover, the main issues that threaten the sustainability of high-water-demanding rice-wheat cropping systems, particularly in South Asian countries, include a rising population, expanding industries, declining rainfall activity, and a labor shortage.
 Direct-seeded rice (DSR) can be a feasible alternative to conventional puddled transplanted rice because of its potential to save water (30-40 %), minimize labor use by (40-45%) and mitigate climate changes like greenhouse gas (GHG) emission as compare to transplanted rice.

 Upland rice is often planted using dry direct seeding, which has been shown to boost grain yield by 22%, save 35–57% of water compared to flooded systems, and achieve above 80% NUE.
 The wet seeding method of DSR, in which pre-germinated seeds are sown into well-puddled fields either by broadcasting or using a drum seeder, is suited for irrigated areas with reasonably decent amounts of rainfall.
-It was reported that wet-direct seeded rice and direct seeded aerobic rice resulted in 7.63% and 11.29% and 10.75% and 15.64% in grain yield increments 2015 and 2016, respectively (Singh et al. (2017).
+It was reported that wet-direct seeded rice and direct seeded aerobic rice resulted in 7.63% and 11.29% and 10.75% and 15.64% in grain yield increments 2015 and 2016, respectively (Singh et al., 2017).

 Drum seeding is the practice of directly planting pre-germinated (sprouted) paddy seeds on a field that has been leveled and drained of surplus water using a device called a drum seeder.
 It typically comprises four drums with hyperbolic shapes and a 20 cm row-to-row spacing that can sow eight lines in one pass.
 However, improper use of the machinery might cause the perforations in the drum to become clogged, which could result in uneven seed distribution.
 When seeds are sown in standing water in fields that have been prepared with ridges and furrows before being submerged, water seeding is appropriate for high rainfall areas.
 The depressions are made to keep the optimal crop geometry and stop the seeds from drifting away.
-This in-depth study examines the subtleties of Direct Seeding Rice, its methods, advantages, and potential to revolutionize agricultural operations for different varieties.
+This in-depth study examines the subtleties of direct seeding rce, its methods, advantages, and potential to revolutionize agricultural operations for different varieties.

 2. material and methods